Written by: Jack from TechWarn on January 3, 2021

 As the name implies, these hacks are perpetrated by controlling your Android device from a remote location.

 The most common way that this happens is in the installation of applications.
-These applications can then carry malware onto the units, granting such a hacker unique access into the said smartphone.
+These applications can then carry malware onto the units, granting such a hacker unique access to the said smartphone.

 This might not be a severe issue for the average user.
 If the hacker should get into the phone of a top business executive this way, though, it could lead to the loss of sensitive information and records that should not have been made public.